 - More than one week to up to 30 days – usually consists of a suite or larger hotel room with a kitchenette

-- Extending longer than 30 days – leased apartment with one bedroom and one bath, furnished with one TV and one bedroom set.
+- Longer than 30 days – leased apartment with one bedroom and one bath, furnished with one TV and one bedroom set.
 Larger apartments with additional furnishings are often available as an upgrade.

 Orthopedic surgeon Dr. Sonya Sloan has worked locum tenens for more than a decade and has stayed in a variety of housing types on her assignments.
 “I’ve stayed in a house.
 I’ve had apartments.
 I’ve had nice townhomes for longer stints.
 When my kids were younger, I actually took them with me and even a nanny,” she says.
 “Most recently, extended stay hotels are usually more the norm.”

-Many locum tenens travelers choose to travel with their significant others, and even their children.
-The Zreliaks travel with their daughter Claire, and they’re expecting their second child.
-They still plan on living the locums lifestyle.
-They’re found that the agency they’re working with has made it a smooth process, and they haven’t felt it’s ever been an issue to travel as a family.
+Many locum tenens travelers choose to travel with their significant others and even their children.
+The Zreliaks travel with their two young children.
+Even though they have kids, they still plan on living the locums lifestyle.
+They’ve found that the agency they’re working with has made it a smooth process, and they haven’t felt it’s ever been an issue to travel as a family.

 Key considerations when you take your family on assignment with you: